lvcabral/Prince-of-Persia-Roku/README.md

 With the high resolution of the current Full HD TV's I had the idea to implement a new feature for the game, never before seen on Prince of Persia ports, the multi-room mode, this way instead of only being able to see the current room you are playing at, now you can see 4 (2x2 mode) or even 9 (3x3 mode) rooms at the same time.
 This feature I created gives (literally) a new perspective to the game.

-There are two selectable options of sprites, the classic MS-DOS (1990) and Macintosh (1992) versions, all levels and cut scenes are already implemented, the only missing feature is the High Scores screen.
-There are also some known bugs listed at the "issues" section of the repository.
+There are two selectable options of sprites, the classic MS-DOS (1990) and Macintosh (1992) versions, all levels and cut scenes are already implemented.
+In addition to that, it also supports Mods with custom levels, graphics and sounds.
+Some examples, converted from the [Community DOS Mods](http://www.popot.org/custom_levels.php), are available in the source code.

 I will be publishing here in the following months a simple code documentation describing the files and architecture.